 I’m back with another celebrity-inspired quail egg recipe.
 This time, I’ve decided to try something sweet and crunchy: oatmeal cookies!
 This celebrity recipe was created by none other than Martha Stewart.
 Before I begin and get into the details of Martha Stewart’s oatmeal cookies recipe, let’s talk a little about who this personality is.

 Martha Stewart is the founder of Martha Stewart Living Omnimedia and Emmy Award-winning television show host.
 She’s also an entrepreneur and bestselling author.
 Her fame and influence are so strong that she is considered to be America’s most trusted lifestyle expert and teacher.
 Millions of people rely on her for “how-to” information for various aspects of everyday living.
 Her opinion on cooking, though, is what I will focus on in this article.

 Her cooking talent became obvious when her cooking school won the James Beard Award for Outstanding Series.
 Her success on television was rewarded with 18 Emmy Awards and her shows reach over 100 million consumers on all media platforms each month.
 That is the power of the Martha Stewart brand.

 Martha Stewart’s Oatmeal Cookies Recipe

-While this recipe is an easy-to-make healthy snack, it won its place on our site due to its simplicity and deliciousness.
+While this recipe is an easy-to-make healthy snack, it won its place on my site due to its simplicity and deliciousness.
 However, don’t be fooled by this recipe’s simplicity.
 Despite its few ingredients and simple instructions, the flavors and textures that unfold in your mouth as you take a bite of the cookies will win you over!

 How To Make Martha Stewart’s Oatmeal Cookies